servo/osmesa-src/mesa-src/src/gallium/docs/source/tgsi.rst

 """"""""""""""""""""""

-For fragment shaders, this semantic label indicates that a system value contains the current sample id (i.e. gl_SampleID).
+For fragment shaders, this semantic label indicates that a system value contains the current sample id (i.e. gl_SampleID) as an unsigned int.
-This is an integer value, and only the X component is used.
+Only the X component is used.
+If per-sample shading is not enabled, the result is (0, undef, undef, undef).

+Note that if the fragment shader uses this system value, the fragment shader is automatically executed at per sample frequency.

 TGSI_SEMANTIC_SAMPLEPOS
 """""""""""""""""""""""

-For fragment shaders, this semantic label indicates that a system value contains the current sample's position (i.e. gl_SamplePosition).
-Only the X and Y values are used.
+For fragment shaders, this semantic label indicates that a system value contains the current sample's position as float4(x, y, undef, undef) in the render target (i.e.  gl_SamplePosition) when per-fragment shading is in effect.
+Position values are in the range [0, 1] where 0.5 is the center of the fragment.

+Note that if the fragment shader uses this system value, the fragment shader is automatically executed at per sample frequency.

 TGSI_SEMANTIC_SAMPLEMASK
 """"""""""""""""""""""""

+For fragment shaders, this semantic label can be applied to either a shader system value input or output.

+For a system value, the sample mask indicates the set of samples covered by the current primitive.
+If MSAA is not enabled, the value is (1, 0, 0, 0).

-For fragment shaders, this semantic label indicates that an output contains the sample mask used to disable further sample processing (i.e. gl_SampleMask).
-Only the X value is used, up to 32x MS.
+For an output, the sample mask is used to disable further sample processing.

+For both, the register type is uint[4] but only the X component is used (i.e. gl_SampleMask[0]).
+Each bit corresponds to one sample position (up to 32x MSAA is supported).

 TGSI_SEMANTIC_INVOCATIONID
 """"""""""""""""""""""""""